-It’s pretty frustrating having a sibling, isn’t it?
-Bratty sis troubles are the bane of every young man’s life, but if you’re old enough to read and understand these words, then perhaps I can help you improve your relationship with your sister.
+It’s pretty frustrating having.
+Isn’t it?
+When I was younger, my bratty sis was the bane of my existence.
+But if you’re old enough to read and understand these words, then perhaps I can help you improve your relationship with your sister.
 Wouldn’t you like to be closer to her?

-If you’re brave enough to think like an adult, then I’ve got a few words of hope and wisdom to sooth your tired young soul.
+If you’re brave enough to think like an adult, I’ve got a few words of hope and wisdom to soothe your tired young soul.
 These tools may even come to serve you for the rest of your life.

 I know this because I have a bratty sis myself.
 She means well, but we’re very different people.
-Even now that we’re both adults, things can get awfully heated between us.
+Even now that we’re both adults, things can get heated.
 When passions flair, watch out!

 I also have a son named Jimmy, and he often tells me that his sister Tammy is very bratty, and though I obviously can’t play favorites as a parent, he’s right.
-I spoiled her to death and it’s now biting me in the rear.
+I spoiled her to death, and it’s now biting me in the butt.

-(Tammy, is you’re reading this… I’m sorry, but it’s true.
+(Tammy, if you’re reading this… I’m sorry, but it’s true.
 I hope you understand one day.
 I know you’ll grow up into a wonderful person.)

-So when I give you advice in a moment here, it’s not based on nothing.
+So when I give you advice in a moment here, it’s not based on anything.
 It’s based on a lifetime of experience dealing with my bratty sister.

 What can you do about your bratty sister?

-I’m going to give you a bit of life advice that has served me well.
+I will give you some life advice that has served me well.
 I learned it from a hostage negotiator, no less.
-His name is Jimothy and he wrote a book called Never Split the Difference.
-It’s really a book about negotiating, but many of the lessons apply to dealing with your bratty sis as well.
+His name is Chris Voss, and he wrote a book called Never Split the Difference.
+It’s a book about negotiating, but many lessons apply to dealing with your bratty sis.

-None of the rules are more important than this one: you must show unwavering empathy towards your sister, even when she’s being terrible.
+None of the rules are more important than this: you must show unwavering empathy towards your sister, even when she’s terrible.

 What does this mean exactly?

-It means that you need to try and put yourself in her shoes and understand why she acts the way she does.
-Is her brattiness really just a call for help?
+It means you must try putting yourself in her shoes and understand why she acts the way she does.
+Is her brattiness just a call for help?
 Is there a deeper meaning you need to explore?

 The next time your bratty sis is being a pain in the butt, tell her that you understand her sorrow.
-Tell her that you love and appreciate her, but that when she acts like this, it makes you feel bad.
+Tell her that you love and appreciate her but that it makes you feel bad when she acts like this.

-Empathy and calm really are the name of the game, and these are skills you can cultivate, even as a young person.
+Empathy and calm are the names of the game, and these are skills you can cultivate, even as a young person.
 And if she needs a reassuring hug or even a back massage, don’t hesitate to give her one.